Ferodpi/Console-Mode-App/README.md

 Requirements:

-NirCmd (Required): This app relies on NirCmd to physically switch the hardware.
+NirCmd (Required): This app relies on NirCmd to switch the hardware.
 It comes included in the zip file, tho it can alternatively be downloaded from NirSoft.

 Python Packages (If running from source): customtkinter, screeninfo, pycaw, comtypes, wmi.